Personalized Robotic Object Rearrangement from Scene Context: Evaluation with Online Raters

-Surprisingly, there are few statistically significant differences among models for the \code{Similar-1D} and \code{Dissimilar} categories, suggesting that users tolerate reasonable variations in object placement.
-The absence of any significant differences in the $\code{Similar-2D}$ category is likely due to the challenges of accurately modeling spatial information in these environments, resulting in discrepancies in user preferences.
+Surprisingly, there are few statistically significant differences among models for the \code{Uniform-1D} and \code{Non-Uniform} categories, suggesting that users tolerate reasonable variations in object placement.
+The absence of any significant differences in the $\code{Uniform-2D}$ category is likely due to the challenges of accurately modeling spatial information in these environments, resulting in discrepancies in user preferences.

-\section{\rev{Summary and Discussion}}
+\section{Summary and Discussion}

-Our evaluation results strongly support integrating \textit{prior} and \textit{within-scene} context for personalized rearrangement.
+Our evaluation results strongly support integrating \textit{prior} and \textit{current} scene context for personalized rearrangement.
 To guide future work in better integrating the two scene context sources, we summarize key takeaways from evaluations and highlight ContextSortLM's limitations.

-Among the models integrating dual context sources, ContextSortLM outperforms APRICOT-NonInteractive when comparing computational metrics, particularly in \code{Dissimilar} environments, and achieves consistently high alignment and low rank scores across environment categories, highlighting the benefit of structured preference representations that explicitly account for multiple valid object placements over textual preference descriptions.
+Among the models integrating dual context sources, ContextSortLM outperforms APRICOT-NonInteractive when comparing computational metrics, particularly in \code{Non-Uniform} environments, and achieves consistently high alignment and low rank scores across environment categories, highlighting the benefit of accounting for multiple valid object placements when representing user preferences.

 While $s_{align}$ scores align with trends seen in computational metrics, $s_{rank}$ scores show few significant differences among models, highlighting challenges in encoding semantic information about the environment.
 Raters tolerated most variations in object placements but penalized irrelevant object placements in designated easy-access surfaces, such as the cabinet's bottom shelf, or purpose-specific locations, such as the fridge's top shelf or vegetable drawer.
 Encoding more semantic information from the environment- such as better spatial information about surfaces and knowledge of object usage patterns- will improve preference adaptation.